ElliottMardones/foRgotten/README.md

 ```

 The function allows eliminating causes and effects whose average
-incidence is not significant at the set `thr` parameter.
+incidence is not significant at the set `thr.cause` and `thr.effect` parameter.
 For example,
 for `delete = TRUE`, the number of significant variables decreased.

 ``` r